-According to the Conference Board, consumer confidence nationally reached a six-year high of 124.9 in March 2017.
-The all-time quarterly low reading was 25.3 in February 2009.
-The Massachusetts index has generally been higher than the U.S. index since sharing lows in January 2009, except for brief periods as they tracked closely together in 2011 and experienced slight dips in July 2013 and July 2014.
+According to the Conference Board, consumer confidence nationally reached a six-year high of 111.9 in July 2007, followed by the lowest quarterly reading of 37.4 in January 2009.
+The Massachusetts index has generally been higher than the U.S. index since sharing lows in January 2009, except for a brief period when they tracked closely together in 2011 and then experienced slight dips in July 2013 and July 2014.

-In the third quarter of 2017, Consumer Confidence for Massachusetts reached 122.0, down from 114.0 in the second quarter.
-The U.S. has surpassed its pre-recessionary (2007) levels and stood at 119.4 in the third quarter of 2017.
+In the fourth quarter of 2016, Consumer Confidence for Massachusetts reached 114.0, down from a 16-year high of 125.0 in quarter two.
+The U.S. has yet to recover to its 2007 levels and stood at 100.8 in the fourth quarter of 2016.
 The following graph and table detail the recent record of these measures.